ruditimmermans/LightEmail/README.md

 LightEmail is primarily made for personal use; I only want to share the tool with others if they want to use it and are able to use it.

+[IMPORTANT INFO] My apps are no longer specifically designed for the Light Phone 3, as I have sold the device; all my apps are now being updated for Android 15 and up.
+However, they will retain the same look and feel.

 You can download directly from GitHub.

 ## Highlights